 Groove Music lets you easily play your music collection and make playlists.
 Microsoft Movies & TV allows you to play your video collection and rent or buy movies and TV episodes.
 These services were formerly offered as Xbox Music and Video.

 To help you discover content that may interest you, Microsoft will collect data about what content you play, the length of play, and the rating you give it.
-If you sign in to Cortana on your device, Microsoft will collect and use data related to the music you play via Groove Music to provide personalized experiences and relevant suggestions.

 To enrich your experience when playing content, Groove Music and Movies & TV will display related information about the content you play and the content in your music and video libraries, such as the album title, cover art, song or video title, and other information, where available.
 To provide this information, Groove Music and Movies & TV send an information request to Microsoft containing standard device data, such as your device IP address, device software version, your regional and language settings, and an identifier for the content.